Nicole Mitchell (politician): Military career

 Mitchell served in the United States Air Force Reserve (USAFR) and Air National Guard (ANG).
 She enlisted in the Minnesota ANG in 1992 and reached the rank of technical sergeant before commissioning into the USAFR in 2002.
 She was assigned to the 53rd Weather Reconnaissance Squadron—commonly known as the "Hurricane Hunters"—at Keesler Air Force Base, Mississippi, as an aerial reconnaissance weather officer, attaining over 1,700 aircrew hours in the WC-130.
 Mitchell remained in the USAFR until 2019, attaining the rank of major.
 She then joined the Wisconsin ANG, assuming command of the 126th Weather Flight at Volk Field Air National Guard Base and being promoted to lieutenant colonel in 2020.

-Mitchell earned, among other awards, the Meritorious Service Medal (with two bronze oak leaf clusters denoting three awards), Aerial Achievement Medal (with one silver oak leaf cluster denoting six awards), and Air and Space Commendation Medal.
+Mitchell earned, among other awards, the Meritorious Service Medal (with two bronze oak leaf clusters denoting three awards), Aerial Achievement Medal (with one silver oak leaf cluster denoting six awards), and the Air and Space Commendation Medal.